 Customer retention marketing is most effective when it’s relevant and timely, which is why setting up automated customer journeys is a sure-fire way to boost your retention rate.

 Design each customer journey with one goal in mind.
 Here are a few examples to stimulate your creativity:

 - Get people who abandoned their cart to complete their purchase

 - Encourage one-time buyers to make a second purchase

-- Reward loyal customers for engaging in desired behaviors
+- Reward loyal customers for engaging in a desired behavior

 - Offer compelling incentives to high-value customers who’re disengaged